shravanii2308/Vellli-s_Restaurant/README.md

 # Vellli's Restaurant Website

 Welcome to the Vellli's Restaurant website repository!
-This repository contains the source code and assets for our restaurant's website.
+This repository contains the source code and assets for the restaurant's website.

 ## About Vellli's Restaurant